 As H loss proceeds at the PP rate from [Ti], the number of Si vacancies near octahedral Ti increases, and so the redistribution of H+ from [Si] to [Ti] becomes easier and thus faster.
 This increase in Si vacancies is also likely to increase the rate of vacancy-facilitated diffusion of the H+ in this [Si] peak out of the crystal.

 Such a redistribution would explain the relative changes in rates that we observe between [Ti] and [Si] in Figure 8.
 The H+ leaves quickly from [Ti] at the PP rate throughout the duration of the experiment, but the peak appears to slow down as more and more H+ moves into [Ti] from [Si].
-Thus, the observed loss of the [Si] peak may not represent H+ moving out of the sample at all, but rather may indicate rate at which the H+ is redistributing between sites.
+Thus, the observed loss of the [Si] peak may not represent H+ moving out of the sample at all, but rather may indicate the rate at which the H+ is redistributing between sites.
 This redistribution is slow enough to observe over a period of days because this experiment was conducted at the relatively low temperature of 800°C, but at magmatic temperatures and/or in samples with higher concentrations of H+ in relatively unstable defects, the redistribution rates are likely to be higher.

 Conclusions